-While a concrete release date is not yet known, frontman Corey Taylor has revealed that 2019 could be the year.
-“I know that we’re gonna try and put an album out next year – however, that is all speculation,” he told Billboard back in April.
+Taylor previously told Billboard in April 2018: “I know that we’re gonna try and put an album out next year – however, that is all speculation,” he said.
 “The best way to make God laugh is to announce your plans out loud.
 So I’m just going with the flow.
 The plan right now is next year but that is a huge plan because we still haven’t narrowed anything down, so we will definitely see what happens.”

 Are they working on it already?